Master of Science in Business Administration in Transportation and Logistics (MSCB)

 Kim, Michael (Dynamic Programming, Statistical Learning, Robust Optimization, Exploration vs Exploitation Trade-offs)

-Krishnan, Harish (Management, Incentive distortions in supply chains, Contracts and supply chains, Supply chain management, Operations management)
+Krishnan, Harish (Incentive distortions in supply chains, Contracts and supply chains, Supply chain management, Operations management)

 McCormick, S Thomas (Combinatorial optimization, network flows, operations management, computational complexity)